Shahar Azulay Founder and CEO

 If you encounter exit code 1, try running the container directly from the command line, instead of deploying it in Kubernetes, to verify that it starts properly.
 If that works, ensure that the image you're pointing to in your Kubernetes deployment is not corrupted.

-Exit code 125
+Exit Code 125

 Exit code 125 means that a container failed to run because the command that Kubernetes tried to use to run it didn't execute successfully.